DS202-at-ISU/DS202-final-project-dream-team/README.md

 # Motivation

 We wanted to examine consumer spending in Iowa.
-Not only were we curious about the distribution of spending among different categories of goods, but this is also valuable information for any business providing a good or service.
+Not only were we curious about the distribution of spending among different categories of goods and services, but this is also valuable information for any business providing a good or service.

 At the end of the Intro, write a sentence describing what each of the (result) sections is about, e.g. in section \[Results 1\] we show the